bevyengine/rfcs/rfcs/12-primitive-shapes.md

 ### 2D and 3D

 This RFC provides independent 2d and 3d primitives.
-Recall that the purpose of this is to provide lightweight types, so there are what appear to be duplicates in 2d and 3d, such as `Line2d` and `Line3d`.
-Note that the 2d version of a line is smaller than its 3d counterpart because it is only defined in 2d.
+Types that are present in both 2d and 3d space are suffixed with "2d" or "3d" to disambiguate them such as `Line2d` and `Line3d`.
+Types that only exist in either space have no suffix.

+* 2D shapes have their dimensions defined in `x` and `y`.
+* 3D shapes have their dimensions defined in `x`, `y` and `z`

+The complete overview of shapes, their dimensions and their names can be seen in this table:

 | Shape           | 2D              | 3D            | Description                                                                              |
 |-----------------|-----------------|---------------|------------------------------------------------------------------------------------------|